kartoza/django-training/django-models-in-depth.rst

 models.py (put it before the doodle class) that looks like this::

   class DoodleType(models.Model):
-      name = models.CharField(max_length=255)
+      """A look up table for doodle types""" name = models.CharField(max_length=255)
+      """The name of this type."""
       objects = models.Manager()
+      """Optional name for the model manager instance for this model."""

       def __unicode__(self):
-          return self.name
+          """Return a plain text string if this object is cast to str""" return self.name

       class Meta:
           db_table = 'doodletype'
+          """You can override the default db table name for the model, but I don't recommend it."""
           verbose_name = ('Doodle Type')
+          """User friendly name for our model."""
           verbose_name_plural = ('Doodle Types')
+          """User friendly pluralisation."""
           ordering = ('name',)
+          """Default field to order by."""

 .. note:: This is a good use case for using :file:`initial_data.json` fixtures - when you want to be sure that the application or test environment is always